-- (aa) [deleted]

-- (a) [deleted]

-- (b) [deleted]

-- (c) Money held or received for payment of stamp duty land tax, Land Registry registration fees, telegraphic transfer fees and court fees is not office money because you have not incurred an obligation to HMRC, the Land Registry, the bank or the court to pay the duty or fee; (on the other hand, if you have already paid the duty or fee out of your own resources, or have received the service on credit, or the bank's charge for a telegraphic transfer forms part of your profit costs, payment subsequently received from the client will be office money;
+- (i) Money held or received for payment of stamp duty land tax, Land Registry registration fees, telegraphic transfer fees and court fees is not office money because you have not incurred an obligation to HMRC, the Land Registry, the bank or the court to pay the duty or fee; (on the other hand, if you have already paid the duty or fee out of your own resources, or have received the service on credit, or the bank's charge for a telegraphic transfer forms part of your profit costs, payment subsequently received from the client will be office money); - (ii) Money held:

-- (d) [deleted]

-- (e) [deleted]

-- (ii) [deleted]

-- (iii) Money held:

-- by liquidators, trustees in bankruptcy, Court of Protection deputies and trustees of occupational pension schemes;

-- jointly with another person outside the practice (for example, with a lay trustee, or with another firm);
+- (a) by liquidators, trustees in bankruptcy, Court of Protection deputies and trustees of occupational pension schemes; - (b) jointly with another person outside the practice (for example, with a lay trustee, or with another firm);

-is client money, subject to a limited application of the rules - see rules 9 and 10.
-The donee of a power of attorney, who operates the donor's own account, is also subject to a limited application of the rules (see rule 11), although money kept in the donor's own account is not "client money" because it is not "held or received" by the donee.
+is client money, subject to a limited application of the rules - see rules 8 and 9.
+The donee of a power of attorney, who operates the donor's own account, is also subject to a limited application of the rules (see rule 10), although money kept in the donor's own account is not "client money" because it is not "held or received" by the donee.

-- (iv) [deleted]

-- (v) [deleted]

-- (vi) [deleted]

-- (vii) [deleted]

-- (viii) If the SRA intervenes in a practice, money from the practice is held or received by the SRA's intervention agent subject to a trust under Schedule 1 paragraph 7(1) of the Solicitors Act 1974, and is therefore client money.
-The same provision requires the agent to pay the money into a client account.
+- (iii) If the SRA intervenes in a practice, money from the practice is held or received by the SRA's intervention agent subject to a trust under Schedule 1 paragraph 7(1) of the Solicitors Act 1974, and is therefore client money.
+The same provision requires the agent to pay the money into a client account. - (iv) Money held or received in the course of employment when practising in one of the capacities listed in rule 5 (persons exempt from the rules) is not "client money" for the purpose of the rules, because the rules do not apply at all. - (v) The receipt of out-of-scope money of an MDP which is mixed with other types of money is dealt with in rules 17 and 18. - (vi) See Appendices 1 and 2 (which do not form part of the rules) for a summary of the effect of the rules and the treatment of different types of money.

-- (ix) [deleted moved to note (iii)]

-- (x) Money held or received in the course of employment when practising in one of the capacities listed in rule 5 (persons exempt from the rules) is not "client money" for the purpose of the rules, because the rules do not apply at all.

-- (xa) The receipt of out-of-scope money of an MDP which is mixed with other types of money is dealt with in rules 19 and 20.

-- (xi) [deleted]

-- (xii) [deleted]

-- (xiii) For a flowchart summarising the effect of the rules, see Appendix 1.
-For more details of the treatment of different types of money, see the chart "Special situations what applies" at Appendix 2.
-These two appendices do not form part of the rules but are included to help solicitors and their staff find their way about the rules.[moved to rule 2(2)(vii)] See Appendices 1 and 2 (which do not form part of the rules) for a summary of the effect of the rules and the treatment of different types of money.

-Part B - Client money and operation of a client account
+Part 2: Client money and operation of a client account

-Rule 14 - Client accounts
+Rule 13:Client accounts